Emulator000/Emulator000/README.md

 ---

-- 🔭 Currently learning Algorithms and Data structures
+- 🔭 Currently improving Algorithms and Data Structures
-- ✅ Obsessed by clean code and design patterns
+- ✅ Obsessed by Clean Code and Design Patterns
-- 📄 Enthusiast Rust language developer
+- 📄 Enthusiast Rust developer
 - 💬 Ask me about algorithms, performance, modern languages, bot, chat systems, networks, coding
 - ⚡ Fun fact: Why the name "Emulator"?
 I started with a very old computer in 00s and the first software that I installed and then edited is the PSX emulator 😊